 The ability to sort, track and classify First vs. Third Party Content is important for Rigor Optimization users.
-Our tool allows users to classify which content they have direct control over making it easy to focus their attention to content on their site that they have direct control over.
+Our platform allows users to classify which content they have direct control over making it easy to focus their attention to content on their site that they have direct control over.

 Sorting First and Third Party Content